Characteristics of Effective LearningCharacteristics of Effective Learning: classroom practice and examples for teachers

 Researchers suggest supporting learners' persistence (Ericsson et al., 1993).
 When learners struggle, they use varied strategies (Dweck, 2006).
 They build resilience, handle frustration, and aim to reach goals (Duckworth et al., 2007).

 They feel successful (Eccles et al., 1983).
-Learners show satisfaction upon achieving goals and celebrate successes.
-Accomplishments build their confidence and positive learning identities (Bandura, 1977).
-Learners then view themselves as capable (Dweck, 2006).
+Learners show satisfaction when they reach goals and celebrate success.
+These accomplishments build confidence and positive learning identities (Bandura, 1977).
+Learners then see themselves as capable (Dweck, 2006).

 Creating and Thinking Critically